snap-one/docs-driverworks-proxyprotocol/source/includes/52_intercom_state_commands/_6-SETSENDVIDEO.md

 ## SET SEND VIDEO

 This command is issued by a proxy consumer to cause the state of the send video setting to change.
-This command will result in a `SEND_VIDEO_CHANGED`
+This command will result in a [`SEND_VIDEO_CHANGED`][1]

 ### Signature